codelv/enaml-web/README.md

 ```

-This let's you use web wysiwyg editors to insert content into the etree.
+This let's you use web wysiwyg editors to insert content into the dom.

 #### Block node